ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.04/+article.md

 A bit different this month, and perhaps way too late, but I know a lot who doesn't know about this yet.
 This content's spotlight is a game from 2017, was nominated for multiple categories, and [won the IGN people's choice for every category](http://teamsalvato.com/blog/ddlc-wins-ign-peoples-choice-for-every-category/) it was nominated for.

 An amazing game *no one* should ever play.
 Yeah, I know I'm contradicting myself here, it was also an exaggeration.
-It was indeed a visual novel masterpiece, but still wouldn't probably recommend for the casual people.
-Look forward to the full review, where I'll explain more in details.
+It was indeed a visual novel masterpiece, but still would probably be too much for the casual people.

 ### more